radcan/nts-logos/README.txt

 fonts, "DejaVu Sans Bold", "DejaVu Sans", "DejaVu Sans Bold Condensed" and "DejaVu Sans Condensed" [4] are provided gratis under a free license.

-Inspiration for these logos was provided by the SVG version of the ARRL ARES logo posted on Wikipedia [1] and the old RAC logos donated by James Ewen VE6SRV.

 Software that was used to create and work with these files:
   - GNU Make (3.81) [5]
   - Inkscape (0.46, 0.47) [6]